Link Search Menu Expand Document

 Scope

-The Scope of a pricing rule consists of the Product Cluster and Customer Cluster the rule applies to, in combination with the Valid From and Valid To date.
+The Scope of a pricing rule consists of the Product Category and Customer Cluster the rule applies to, in combination with the Valid From and Valid To date.
 All these fields are used to determine whether the rule should be used in the pricing scheme on a certain invoice.
 The Product and Customer clusters set in a pricing rule, determine respectively the product (cluster) and customers a rule should be applied for, and have an influence on the Rule Order, as explained in earlier sections.
-Often, there is a standard set of pricing rules that applies to “All Customers” and have at least one Sum type pricing rule for each product cluster from the product up to “All Products”.
+Often, a standard set of pricing rules that applies to “All Customers” is present.
+This includes at least one SUM type pricing rule for each Product Category.

-The Valid From and Valid To fields are date fields that can be used to determine when a pricing rule should be applied based on the date and time.
 Often, these fields are used to give a temporary discount or uplift for a certain period.
 When left empty, the rule will always be valid.
-To make a rule invalid, a Valid To date can be set on a date a few months in the past.
+To make a rule invalid, a Valid To date can be set to a date in the past.

 Grouping and aggregation